Kurtis-N/Quizzer/README.md

 # Quizzer
-Quiz program used for studying or other memorization tasks
+A Quiz program used for studying or other memorization tasks